 Total study hours: 150

-Contributes to BSc Wildlife Conservation
+BSc in Wildlife Conservation (and cognate courses)

 Method of assessment

-Reassessment methods: Like for Like
+Reassessment methods: Like for like

 Frankham, R., Ballou, J. D. & Briscoe, D. A. (2002).
 Introduction to Conservation Genetics.
 Cambridge University Press.